 You can add the Night Sky Widget to your iPhone or iPad.
-On devices with installed iOS 16, you can add a Night Sky widget to your lock screen.

 The Widget is available in four sizes:

 - The small size Widget displays the name of the next object (ISS or planet) to rise or set at your location, the time this event will happen and an image of the object - The medium size Widget adds the estimated cloud cover, current Moon phase, next sunset and sunrise times at your location.